 Supporters marked the first anniversary of the rebellion with the Christopher Street Liberation Day March, which evolved into the Pride parades we celebrate across the world each June.

 The Stonewall Inn was first recognized on the National Register of Historic Places in 1999, and has since been named a National Historic Landmark (2000).
-In 2016, President Obama named the area surrounding Stonewall a national monument, the first honoring LGBTQ rights; the same year, Governor Cuomo named the Stonewall Inn a New York State Historic Site.
+In 2016, President Obama named the area surrounding Stonewall a national monument, the first honoring LGBTQ rights; the same year, the Stonewall Inn was named a New York State Historic Site.
 The location is also a New York State Path Through History attraction.